jondang04/cse15l-lab-reports/LabReport1.md

 Once Finished with this step you can exit the terminal doing the following steps:
 * Press __Crtl + D__
 * Type in the command prompt __exit__

-## 6. Settng up Github
-Github is a website that allows code to be stored and retrieved.
-Having a github page can be very useful as it could serve as a place to store projects that could put on a resume/CV.

-## 7. Create a Website using Github